(series of slides used in class)

 acute intracranial hypertension

 - Papilledema or retinal hemorrhages

-- Irritación changes & shy; ngea, Pain and stiff neck
+- Irritación changes & shy; ngea, Pain and stiffness in neck

-- Occasionally unilateral mydriasis associated even a third full torque (rupture aneurysm DEA.
+- Occasionally unilateral mydriasis associated even a third full torque (A aneurysm rupture.
 Posterior communicating)

 Perform emergency CT